pagkly/Zed/Investopedia4/Nonfeasance Definition.md

 ## Financial Nonfeasance

-When a corporate director, real estate agent, financial advisor, or another individual with a [[fiduciary]](https://www.investopedia.com/terms/f/fiduciary.asp) duty breaches that duty through willful and intentional inaction, nonfeasance can be said to have taken place.
+When a corporate director, real [[Estate|estate]] agent, financial advisor, or another individual with a [[fiduciary]](https://www.investopedia.com/terms/f/[[Fiduciary|fiduciary]].asp) duty breaches that duty through willful and intentional inaction, nonfeasance can be said to have taken place.
 For example, when a real estate agent accepts an earnest money check from a client but fails to deposit that check, causing the deal to fall through, he or she might be held liable for nonfeasance as long as the funds weren’t misused and the agent had no inappropriate motive.

 Similarly, a corporate director might be held liable for nonfeasance if he or she fails to maintain an active role in the business and monitor corporate affairs, such that his or her inaction causes harm to the business.